tldr-pages/tldr/pages/common/cargo-fix.md

 `cargo fix --workspace`

-- Directory for all generated artifacts and intermediate files:
+- Set the directory for all generated artifacts and intermediate files:

-`cargo fix --target-dir`
+`cargo fix --target-dir {{path/to/directory}}`

 - Restrict Cargo from access to network for any reason: